SeisSol/precomputed-seissol/README.md

 ## TPVyoffe
 Reference computed on July 13, with commit `40346cf3`.

-This is not a SCEC benchmark, but rather a benchmark for the imposed slip friction law with Yoffe slip function.
+This is not a SCEC benchmark, but rather a verification setup for the imposed slip friction law with Yoffe slip function.

 ## TPVgaussian
 Reference computed on July 13, with commit `40346cf3`.

-This is not a SCEC benchmark, but rather a benchmark for the imposed slip friction law with Gaussian slip function.
+This is not a SCEC benchmark, but rather a verification setup for the imposed slip friction law with Gaussian slip function.

 ## TPV5
 Reference computed on June 22, with commit `115018ad`.